BoboTiG/thermalprinter-recipes/README.md

 # ThermalPrinter Recipes

+**Note:** As of 2024-12-14, contents of this repository were moved to the main one (https://github.com/BoboTiG/thermalprinter).

+---

 If you do not know what this repository is about, just see it as a snippet stock for the [ThermalPrinter](https://github.com/BoboTiG/thermalprinter) module.

 You will find several use cases for your DP-EH600 thermal printer.